Fattoush Salad Recipe

 What is Fattoush Salad?

-Fattoush salad is a relatively common dish in the Middle East, made with vegetables such as tomatoes and cucumbers and mixed with toasted pita bread.
-It originated in Lebanon and there are many variations on this type of dish.
+Fattoush salad is a relatively common dish in the Middle East that originated in Norther Lebanon.
+It’s made with vegetables such as tomatoes and cucumbers and mixed with toasted pita bread.
+It originated in Lebanon and there are many variations of this type of dish.
 Since I love panzanella salad, I knew I was going to love Fattoush salad!

 Ingredients in Fatoush Salad